top of page

 I give up on love, throw 'forever’ away to the dogs

-In Korean, the word 개 (gae) means “dog.”
-When 개 (gae) is combined with other words, it often takes on a derogatory or dismissive tone.
-This usage can imply that something is of poor quality, undesirable, or unworthy.
-In the lyrics "집어치워 love 개나 줘 forever," the use of 개 (gae) in 개나 줘 (gaena jwо), which translates to “give it to a dog,” conveys strong disdain.
-It suggests that the speaker views love as so insignificant or worthless that it should be given to a dog, emphasizing their rejection and contempt for the concept.
+TRANSLATION NOTE: In Korean, the word (gae) means "dog," and when combined with other words, it often carries a derogatory or dismissive tone, suggesting that something is insignificant, worthless, or deserving of contempt.
+In the phrase 개나 줘 (gaena jwo), which translates to "give it to a dog," it expresses strong disdain.
+It suggests that love is so worthless or insignificant that it should be given to a dog, conveying a rejection and contempt for the concept of love and "forever."

 I bleed monochrome diamonds instead of blood